ahrefs/passage/README.md

 `passage show [PATH]`
 - Recursively list all secrets in `PATH` in a tree-like format
+- Will work the same way as `cat` when used with secret names instead of a PATH.
+Doesn't take any arguments or flags

 `passage refresh [PATH]`
-- Re-encrypts all secrets in `PATH`
+- Re-encrypts all secrets in `PATH` per the recipients in the corresponding .keys file

 `passage who [PATH]`
-- List all recipients of secrets in `PATh`
+- List all recipients of secrets in `PATH`

 `passage what RECIPIENT_NAME`
 - List all secrets that `RECIPIENT_NAME` has access to